warte67/retro_6809/README.md

 - **64KB GPU-addressable background buffer** for a **320x200 display** with 256 colors.
 - **8KB CPU-addressable foreground layer** for low-resolution text and graphics.
 - **Sprites:** Supports up to **64 sprites** with collision detection.
 The first **16 sprites** support pixel-level collision, and **bounding-box** collision is supported for the first **32 sprites**.
 These sprites use a **4x4 collision mask**.
+- **Tiles:** A fuly featured 16x16 tilemap system is planned, but not yet designed.

 ### Memory Architecture